-Use, sale or possession of proscribed drugs at any time while employed by the Village, abuse of prescribed drugs, as well as being under the influence of alcohol or the consumption of alcohol while on duty, shall be cause for discipline, including termination, subject to confirmation by the River Forest Board of Fire and Police Commissioners.
-While all such disciplinary issues shall be subject to the exclusive jurisdiction of the River Forest Board of Fire and Police Commissioners, all other issues relating to the drug and alcohol testing process (e.g., whether there is reasonable suspicion for ordering an employee to undertake a test, whether a proper chain of custody has been maintained, etc.) may be grieved in accordance with the grievance and arbitration procedure set forth in this Agreement.
+Use, sale or possession of proscribed drugs at any time while employed by the Village, abuse of prescribed drugs, as well as being under the influence of alcohol or the consumption of alcohol while on duty, shall be cause for discipline, including termination.
+All issues relating to the drug and alcohol testing process (e.g., whether there is reasonable suspicion for ordering am employee to undertake a test, whether a proper chain of custody has been maintained, etc.) may be grieved in accordance with the grievance and arbitration procedure set forth in this Agreement.

 - Section 17.8.
 No Smoking.
 All employees are strongly encouraged to quit smoking.
 Any employees who do not quit smoking may be prohibited by Village or department policy from smoking in designated area(s). - Section 17.9.
 Non-Discrimination.
 In accordance with applicable law, neither the Village nor the Labor Council shall discriminate against any employee covered by this Agreement because of race, sex, age, religion, creed, color, national origin, disability, or Labor Council membership or non-membership.
 Any dispute concerning the interpretation and application of this Section shall be processed through the appropriate federal or state agency or court rather than through the grievance procedure set forth in this Agreement. - Section 17.10.
 Access to Personnel File.
 Upon reasonable request, an employee shall have the right to review the non-confidential documents in his personnel file, provided that no documents in an employee's file shall be marked or altered.
 Upon the effective date of this Agreement, an employee shall be notified when adverse non-confidential material is placed in his personnel file and the employee shall have the right within thirty (30) days thereafter to submit a written response to any such adverse material.
 An employee may request that a copy of any of the non-confidential documents in his personnel file be copied.
 Nothing herein shall require the Village to collate or compile any information.
 Confidential documents in an employee's personnel file shall not be used against an employee in any disciplinary proceeding or with respect to levels of compensation, provided that confidential documents may be used in considering and in acting on promotions to the extent not prohibited by law. - Section 17.11.
 Preservation of Statutory Rights.
 An employee who suffers an injury in the line of duty shall be entitled to a leave to the extent specified in Illinois Complied Stat.
-5 ILCS 345/1, (as effective January 1, 1993).
+5 ILCS 345/1, (as effective January 1, 1993). - Section 17.12.
+Fleet Management Program.
+The Village has implemented a Fleet Management Program which uses GPS as pat of its features, for use by all Department members, and not a standalone GPS or AVL program for the sole use to track vehicles by management only.
+Nothing contained or encompassed within the fleet management program will add to or nullify any language or rights contained within the Collective Bargaining Agreement or within the Department General Orders.